arsalanamanat/HackYourChatApp/README.md

-# HackYourChatApp - Reat time chat app
+# HackYourChatApp - Reat time chat app - <a href="https://hack-your-chat-app.herokuapp.com/">Demo</a>

 <img  src='Images/FirstEverChat.jpg' >

 ## General info
-As an assignemt of React module during my bootcamp with Hack Your Future I decided to make a real time chat application where users can join room and chat with each other.
+As an assignment of React module during my Bootcamp with Hack Your Future, I decided to make a real-time chat application where users can join rooms and chat with each other.
 The concept of building this application was taken from Brad Traversy.
-And i implemented it using the React and Context Api .
+And I implemented it using the React and Context API.
 As well as the chat application is protected with the private route to let only authenticated users join the chat room .
-In the app only the users in the room can see the chat messages that belongs to the room .
-The chat app has auto greet notifications system to welcome the User when they enter the chat room and also to indicate to the other users when a user leaves the chat room .
+In the app, only the users in the room can see the chat messages that belong to the room.
+The chat app has an auto greet notifications system to welcome the User when they enter the chat room and also to indicate to the other users when a user leaves the chat room.

 #### Deployed Link:
 https://hack-your-chat-app.herokuapp.com/

+#### Test Account :

+username : `hello@gmail.com`
+password : `123456`

 ## The project was built Using